-Ms. Joanie Wiersma, Principal at Kennedy Elementary School, is the custodian of records and is responsible for the supervision of student records.
-All student records will be kept in a confidential file located in the school office.
-The information in a student's file will be available for review only by the parents/legal guardian of a student, adult student (18 years of age or older), and those authorized by Federal Law and District Regulations.
+Ms. Julia Raddatz, Principal at Jefferson Elementary, is the Custodian of Records and is responsible for the supervision of student records at the school.
+Each student's records will be kept in a confidential file located at the school office.
+The information in a student's record will be available for review only by the parents or legal guardian of a student, adult student (eighteen (18) years of age or older), and those authorized by Federal law and District regulations.